 RISE seeks to improve reproductive health and equity of people in the US Southeast through transdisciplinary research that informs social, systems, and policy change.
-Our work is inclusive of multifaceted stakeholders accountable to reproductive health, rights, and justice (RHRJ) in
+Our work is inclusive of multifaceted stakeholders accountable to reproductive health, rights, and justice (RHRJ) in the US Southeast, and we train future professionals at all educational levels to go into RHRJ fields with knowledge of research and its utility in their work.
+We also aim to increase the praxis of research justice by conducting and building capacity for stakeholder-centered and participatory research.

 We believe that reproductive health in the Southeast cannot be attained without dignity, respect, compassion, and fair treatment for all people, including acknowledgement of both historical and contemporary injustices by gender, race, class, and other socially constructed categorizations.
-Additional information may be found on the website at https://rise.emory.edu/
+Additional information may be found on the website at https://rise.emory.edu/.